 Please use the GATEWAY item to monitor the state of a KNXnet/IP router or interface instead.

-Within the Item Tree of the server, a so called "Gateway Item" shows the connection state to a KNXnet/IP router or interface.
-If it is true, the connection is working – if it is false a communication problem exist.
+Within the Item Tree of the server, the GAETEWAY item indicates the connection state to a KNXnet/IP router or interface.
+If it is true, the connection is working – if it is false there is a communication problem.
 The following figure shows an example where the connection to a KNXnet/IP router is successfully established.

 |1000||Network problem.
 The server is not able to establish an IP connection to router or interface.
 Please check your firewall, network and all network switches and routers.|

 |33||The KNXnet/IP router or interface cannot find an active data connection with the specified ID.
 This may indicate that the KNXnet/IP router or interface made a restart and lost the connection IDs.
 Possible reason for a restart may be too much traffic at the KNX bus, a hardware failure or problems with the power supply.|

 |34||The requested connection type is not supported by the KNXnet/IP router or interface.|